BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Our Model

+For each class $i$, we let $\base_i$ denote the minimum number of GPUs on which a class-$i$ job can run; the speedup function $s_{ij}(k)$ is defined on $k\in[\base_i,\infty)$.
+This captures the resource requirements of jobs that cannot fit onto a small number of GPUs (e.g., $\base_i=8$ for Large Language Model fine-tuning).
+For ease of analysis, we allow the number of GPUs allocated to a job to be fractional; prior work~\cite{10.1145/3641512.3686370} shows that fractional allocations can be rounded to integral allocations without significant loss of efficiency.\footnote{The BOA policy we derive can be easily adapted to handle physically partitioned GPUs \cite{awsMIG} (e.g., NVIDIA Multi-instance GPUs), but evaluating \boa under these conditions is outside the scope of this paper.}

-We define the \emph{system load} contributed by type-$i$ jobs to be $\rho_i=\lambda_i\E[X_i]$.
-Intuitively, this $\rho_i$ represents the long-run average number of GPU-hours required by the stream of type-$i$ jobs when each job runs on a single GPU.
-It is also helpful to describe the load contributed by individual job epochs.
-We define $\rho_{ij}=\lambda_i\E[X_{ij}]$ to be the load contributed by the $j$th epoch of the $i$th job type.
+\subhead{Arrival process and load.} Our system processes a stream of jobs that arrive at a long-run average rate of $\lambda$ jobs/sec.
+Type-$i$ jobs arrive at rate $\lambda_i$ jobs/sec.
+We define the \emph{system load} contributed by type-$i$ jobs to be $\rho_i=\lambda_i\,\E[X_i]$.
+Intuitively, $\rho_i$ represents the long-run average rate at which type-$i$ work is submitted to the system.
+To describe the load contributed by individual job epochs, we define $\rho_{ij}=\lambda_i\,\E[X_{ij}]$ to be the load of the $j$th epoch of the $i$th job type, so $\rho_i=\sum_j\rho_{ij}$.